DefinitelyTyped/DefinitelyTyped/README.md

 ##### Formatting with git hooks

 Strict formatting is not enforced by default, but you may wish to enable a git hook which will format your code automatically.
 Run `pnpm run setup-hooks`.
 Then, when you commit, `dprint fmt` command will be executed on changed declaration files.

+If you take advantage of [partial clone](#partial-clone), make sure to call `git sparse-checkout add .husky` to check out the git hooks.

 #### `tsconfig.json`